louis845/DevOpsNotes/cicd_build/script_toml_only.md

-This is a convenience script that creates a Gitlab runner in the `<name>-runner` namespace, which has permissions to execute jobs in `<name>-ci` namespace, with minimal permissions.
-Additionally, a `[hostname]` can be specified to explicitly specify which node to run the CI/CD jobs in.
-This script expects a `gitlabCA.crt` file inside the same folder as it, that is used for verify the identity for the locally hosted Gitlab instance.
-For explanation, see [here](../kubernetes/setup_gitlab.md#setup-gitlab-runner).
-For more options on the Kubernetes Gitlab runner, see [Gitlab's official website](https://docs.gitlab.com/runner/executors/kubernetes/), which supports mounting PVs and so on...
+This is a convenience script that creates a Gitlab runner in the `<name>-runner` namespace, which has permissions to execute jobs in `<name>-ci` namespace, with minimal permissions, and with extra TOML configurations for the Gitlab CI runner.
+For more options on the Kubernetes Gitlab runner, see [Gitlab's official website](https://docs.gitlab.com/runner/executors/kubernetes/).

-For the version that uses TOML only (but doesn't specify the hostname), see [this file](script_toml_only.md).

 # Script
 ```sh